ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ## Contributing

-PolarDB is built on open source projects and extends open-source PostgreSQL.
+PolarDB is built on open-source projects and extends open-source PostgreSQL.
 Your contribution is welcome and appreciated.
 Please refer [contributing](/doc/polardb/contributing) for how to start coding and submit a PR.

 ## Licensing

 PolarDB code is released under the Apache Version 2.0 License and the Licenses with PostgreSQL code.

 The relevant licenses can be found in the comments at the top of each file.